Project Management With Client Access

 What is client access in Thicket, and how does the client portal work?

 Client access lets you invite a client into a specific project as a client member.
-Flip "Work with clients" on the project's People page, add the client company's name, and invite them — they get their own login and see only what you've shared in that project: the to-dos, docs, files, schedule dates, and message threads you mark client-visible, plus any approvals you request and a correspondence thread for on-the-record conversation.
+Flip "Work with clients" on the project's People page, add the client company's name, and invite them.
+They get their own login and see only what you've shared in that project: the to-dos, docs, files, schedule dates, and message threads you mark client-visible, plus any approvals you request and a correspondence thread for on-the-record conversation.
 It's scoped access inside Thicket, not a separate app to run.

 Do clients count as paid seats?

-No. Thicket is $49/month flat for unlimited people — your whole team and every client included.
+No. Thicket is $49/month flat for unlimited people: your whole team and every client included.
 There are no per-seat fees, guest seats, or viewer tiers.
-On the Free plan you can invite up to 3 clients alongside 5 team members to try it; Pro removes those limits.
+The Free plan's 20 people can be any mix of teammates and clients to try it; Pro removes those limits.
 On per-seat tools, every collaborator who needs to comment on work or approve a deliverable is typically another $10–15 per month.

-What can clients see — and what stays private?
+What can clients see, and what stays private?

 Can clients approve work in Thicket?